homelabos/homelabos/docs/setup/faq.md

 ## I can't find certain config values like Authelia

 Check your `config/vault.yml` file.
-If it's encrypted just run `make decrypt`
+If it's encrypted just run `hlos decrypt`

 You also don't need to edit the `config/` files directly at all, or worry about where the config values are.
-Just use `make set` and `make get` and it will access the variable correctly regardless of what config file it lives in.
+Just use `hlos set` and `hlos get` and it will access the variable correctly regardless of what config file it lives in.

 ## I get `exec user process caused 'exec format error'`